 State law allows exemptions to the compulsory attendance requirements for several types of absences if the student makes up all work.
-These include the following activities and events:
+These include absence for the following activities and events:

-- Religious holy days. - Required court appearances. - Activities related to obtaining United States citizenship. - Service as an election clerk. - Documented health-care appointments for the student or a child of the student, including absences for recognized services for students diagnosed with autism spectrum disorders.
-A note from the health-care provider must be submitted upon the student's arrival or return to campus. - For students in the conservatorship (custody) of the state who need to attend: - o An activity required under a court-ordered service plan; or - Any other court-ordered activity provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+- Religious holy days.

+- Required court appearances.

+- Activities related to obtaining United States citizenship.

+- Service as an election clerk.

+- Documented health-care appointments for the student or a child of the student, including absences for recognized services for students diagnosed with autism spectrum disorders, if the

+student comes to school or returns to school on the same day as the appointment.
+A note from the health-care provider must be submitted upon the student's arrival or return to campus.

+- For students in the conservatorship (custody) of the state who need to attend: - o An activity required under a court-ordered service plan; or - Any other court-ordered activity provided it is not practicable to schedule the student's participation in the activity outside of school hours.